 The employment level for automotive technicians and electricians has remained relatively steady during the last few years, but employment is expected to grow by about 1.6% a year to 2028.

 Source: Tertiary Education Commission

 *Three years after completion of L4 Certificate - Automotive Engineering & Technology.

 Automotive electricians and diesel motor mechanics are on Immigration New Zealand's long-term skill shortage list.
-Motor mechanics (general) are on the immediate skill shortage list.
+Motor mechanics (general) and automotive air conditioning technicians are on the regional skills shortage list for all regions.
 If a job appears on the lists, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

 Automotive technicians with electrical and mechanical skills are especially in demand.
 Another area where there is often strong demand is heavy-vehicle technicians in the transportation industries.

 The number of online job advertisements for motor mechanics have risen quickly since 2013, and much quicker than the average for all occupations.
 This should mean that it is easier to find work as an automotive technician than it was a few years ago.

 Automotive electrician and automotive technician vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.
 There are specialist recruitment agencies for the automotive industry, such as Automotive Employment NZ and Automotive and Technical Personnel.
 Many jobs can also be found via word-of-mouth or by approaching employers proactively.

 Experienced automotive technicians and electricians often progress to business management and ownership.